tektechnologies/Art-Pennington-Baseball/README.md

 - we can update Banner once house donations are complete
 - adding stock images that we can change at any time
 - edited mobile version of site to fit banner image of art to see more of his face
+- four links on the home page to donations page.